SPECIES

 Parental Behavior

-Incubating bird may sit without moving for several hours; usually does not change direction it faces during an incubation bout.
+The incubating bird may sit without moving for several hours; it usually does not change the direction it faces during an incubation bout.
 When eggs are well pipped, incubating adults often reposition themselves.
-Incubating female usually does not react in any visible or audible way to her mate's calls nor to his flying over the nest; only sporadically is female heard to call in duet with conspecific displaying overhead (see Sounds: vocalizations, above).
-Aggressive behavior toward predators intensifies a few days before hatching (see Hatching, below).
+The incubating female usually does not react in any visible or audible way to her mate's calls nor to his flying over the nest.
+Only sporadically is the female heard to call in duet with conspecific displaying overhead (see Vocalizations).
+Aggressive behavior toward predators intensifies a few days before hatching (see Hatching).

-During nest exchanges, off-duty bird flies in calling, and lands about 15–60 m from nest.
-Incubating bird usually rises and looks around, while partner stands and calls for 1–2 min—a dynamic, hard to localize, whit, whit-wheet, toe-wit, toe wit —before flying to within a few meters of the nest.
-New arrival approaches slowly, sometimes climbing hummocks and looking around.
-During approach, may engage in false feeding (even with bill-cleaning motions) and false preening.
-Incubating individual flies straight out from nest, without calling.
-New incubator stands 2–5 s, then slowly enters the nest, sits high for a moment looking around, rolls eggs, and settles down.
+During nest exchanges, the off-duty bird flies in calling, and lands about 15–60 m from the nest.
+The incubating bird usually rises and looks around, while its partner stands and calls for 1–2 min—a dynamic, hard to localize, whit, whit-wheet, toe-wit, toe wit —before flying to within a few meters of the nest.
+The new arrival approaches slowly, sometimes climbing hummocks and looking around.
+During the approach, the bird may engage in false feeding (even with bill-cleaning motions) and false preening.
+The incubating individual flies straight out from nest, without calling.
+The new incubator stands 2–5 s, then slowly enters the nest, sits high for a moment looking around, rolls the eggs, and settles down.

-Nest has 2 entrances, almost opposite (n = 8 nests).
-Hudsonian Godwits enter only through these entrances and usually face one while incubating.
-When individual returns to nest after being flushed or to exchange duties, it positions itself facing opposite direction to that faced before (n = 13 returns at 4 nests, JK).
+The nest has 2 entrances, almost opposite (n = 8 nests).
+The Hudsonian Godwit enters only through these entrances and usually faces one while incubating.
+When the individual returns to the nest after being flushed or to exchange duties, it positions itself facing the opposite direction that it had faced before (n = 13 returns at 4 nests, JK).

-At least in some pairs, changeover occurs at the same time each day until eggs are well-pipped, although at Susitna Flats where non-incubating individuals often feed on nearby intertidal flats, changeover may occur more in line with tidal schedules (Senner et al. unpubl.).
-Then shift lengths change, and male spends most of the day close to the nest, watching from a high hummock 20–60 m from nest.
-Off-duty bird rarely observed so close to nest earlier in incubation, except when responding to mate's alarm calls.
+At least in some pairs, changeover occurs at the same time each day until the eggs are well-pipped, although at Susitna Flats, where non-incubating individuals often feed on nearby intertidal flats, changeover may occur more in line with tidal schedules (Senner et al., unpublished data).
+Then shift lengths change, and the male spends most of the day close to the nest, watching from a high hummock 20–60 m from the nest.
+The off-duty bird is rarely observed so close to the nest earlier in incubation, except when responding to its mate's alarm calls.
 If a bird that has been flushed from a nest is slow to return, its mate may take over incubation (JK).

-One pair appeared to abandon its nest for two days late incubation because of a disturbance, but returned and eggs hatched on time (Senner et al. unpubl.).
+One pair appeared to abandon its nest for two days in late incubation because of a disturbance, but returned and the eggs hatched on time (Senner et al., unpublished data).

 Hatching

 Eggs begin to show cracks 3–4 d before hatching.
-When first pip holes appear, parents become more aggressive toward intruders.
-When chicks start hatching, incubating parent becomes even more unlikely to flush from nest, often remaining completely still until the threat is inches away.
-Non-incubating parent becomes much more hostile to predators during this period.
+When the first pip holes appear, the parents become more aggressive toward intruders.
+When chicks start hatching, the incubating parent becomes even more unlikely to flush from the nest, often remaining completely still until the threat is inches away.
+The non-incubating parent becomes much more hostile to predators during this period.

-Most common hatching pattern is for first 2-3 eggs to hatch beginning in mid-to-late afternoon and the final egg(s) to hatch the following morning; hatch has not been observed to last for longer than one day (Hagar 1966, JK, Senner et al. unpubl. data).
-Chicks leave eggshells through large, asymmetrical openings (Hagar 1966).
+Most common hatching pattern is for the first 2-3 eggs to hatch beginning in mid-to-late afternoon and the final egg(s) to hatch the following morning; hatch has not been observed to last for longer than one day (2, JK, Senner et al., unpublished data).
+Chicks leave the eggshells through large, asymmetrical openings (2).

-Parental assistance in hatching never observed.
-Parents will remove eggshells (J. R. Jehl, Jr., pers. comm.).
-One or 2 eggshells might be left in nest after departure of brood (Hagar 1966, JK).
+Parental assistance in hatching has not been observed.
+Parents will remove eggshells (J. R. Jehl, Jr., personal communication).
+One or 2 eggshells might be left in the nest after the departure of the brood (2, JK).

 Young Birds

-Chicks able to walk, swim as soon as dry; in favorable weather, they start wandering from parent within an hour or 2 of drying.
-As soon as chicks leave nest, respond to parents' alarm calls by squatting and freezing; sometimes react to other calls by returning to nest.
-In one case, brood observed to wander 200 m from nest within 1.5 h after leaving it (JK).
-See Appearances: molts and plumages.
+Chicks are able to walk, swim as soon as dry.
+In favorable weather, they start wandering from the parent within an hour or 2 of drying.
+As soon as the chicks leave the nest, they respond to parents' alarm calls by squatting and freezing.
+They sometimes react to other calls by returning to the nest.
+In one case, the brood was observed to wander 200 m from the nest within 1.5 h after leaving it (JK).
+See Plumages.

-See Sounds: vocalizations.
-Chicks are capable of flight in about 26 d, but often do not undertake flight, even when disturbed, until >30 d (Jehl and Smith 1970) (Senner et al. unpubl.).
+See Vocalizations.
+Chicks are capable of flight in about 26 d, but often do not undertake flight, even when disturbed, until > 30 d (72, Senner et al., unpublished data).

 In Churchill and Susitna Flats, newly hatched birds were tracked and measured weekly until fledging.
 In the first week, chicks showed an average of 10.9% (± 5.8) increase in mass (n = 32); during the second week, chicks increased mass by 17.1% (± 5.1, n = 13).
-See Figure 5 for measurements of chicks grown in captivity (Senner et al. in prep).
+See Figure 4 for measurements of chicks grown in captivity (Senner et al. unpublished data).

-Mean measurements of four recently fledged birds in late Jul: flattened wing, 201 mm; diagonal tarsus, 61 mm; culmen, 68.8 mm; total head length, 104.8 mm; mass, 234.5 g (L. Tibbitts unpubl.); 2 birds were distinctly smaller in all measures, raising possibility that sexual size dimorphism was already evident at this age.
+Mean measurements of four recently fledged birds in late July: flattened wing, 201 mm; diagonal tarsus, 61 mm; culmen, 68.8 mm; total head length, 104.8 mm; mass, 234.5 g (L. Tibbitts, unpublished data); 2 birds were distinctly smaller in all measures, raising the possibility that sexual size dimorphism was already evident at this age.

 Parental Care

 Both parents provide care.
-While at the nest, female does not prevent chicks from wandering, or touch or direct them with her bill.
-She calls chicks to leave the nest; then parents brood chicks, lead them to feeding/hiding areas, alert them to danger, and vigorously deter predators (see Behavior: predation, above).
-Some brood-rearing areas are used only briefly, others occupied by broods for >2 wk (JK).
-Usually both parents remain with chicks until they fledge (Hagar 1966).
+While at the nest, the female does not prevent chicks from wandering, or touch or direct them with her bill.
+She calls chicks to leave the nest; then parents brood the chicks, lead them to feeding/hiding areas, alert them to danger, and vigorously deter predators (see Predation).
+Some brood-rearing areas are used only briefly, others are occupied by broods for > 2 wk (JK).
+Usually both parents remain with chicks until they fledge (2).

 Brooding

 Performed by both parents.
-One female brooded for almost 70% of first 1.5 h after chicks left nest, with brooding bouts lasting 1–14 min; chicks were not brooded during subsequent 1.5 h (JK).
-Ambient temperature during this period increased from 6.3 to 9.8°C (P. Brown unpubl.).
+One female brooded for almost 70% of first 1.5 h after chicks left the nest, with brooding bouts lasting 1–14 min; chicks were not brooded during subsequent 1.5 h (JK).
+Ambient temperature during this period increased from 6.3 to 9.8°C (P. Brown, unpublished data).

 Feeding